 ⇨ W. Joseph Campbell is an American writer, educator, historian, media critic, and blogger.
-He is a native of Bucks County, Pennsylvania, and teaches graduate and undergraduate students at at American University in Washington, D.C., where he is a tenured full professor of communication He has written six solo-authored books with a seventh — about polling failure in U.S. presidential elections — due out in August 2020.
+He is a native of Bucks County, Pennsylvania, and teaches graduate and undergraduate students at at American University in Washington, D.C., where he is a tenured full professor of communication While at American, he has written seven solo-authored books including, most recently, Lost in Gallup: Polling Failure in U.S. Presidential Elections.

-Commentary magazine said about Getting It Wrong: “It may be the best book about journalism in recent memory; it is certainly the most subversive.”
+About Getting It Wrong, Commentary magazine said: “It may be the best book about journalism in recent memory; it is certainly the most subversive.”

 At American University, Campbell teaches such courses as “Myths of the Media,” “The American 1990s,” “Foreign Policy and the Press,” “Decisive Moments in Communication,” and “Seminar in Doctoral Teaching and Research.”

 Campbell entered the academy after a 20-year career as a newspaper and wire service journalist.
-He filled reporting assignments North America, in Europe, West Africa, and parts of Asia.
-He reported from overseas for the Associated Press and domestically for the Plain Dealer in Cleveland and Hartford Courant in Connecticut.
+He filled reporting assignments from across North America, and in Europe, West Africa, and parts of Asia.
+He reported from overseas as a newsman with the Associated Press and domestically for the Plain Dealer in Cleveland and Hartford Courant in Connecticut.

-His assignments as a professional journalist included covering nuclear arms negotiations in Geneva, youth unrest in Swiss urban centers, threats posed by development to picturesque Switzerland, the challenge to communist rule in Poland, episodes of political upheaval across West Africa, and the consequences of the world’s deadliest industrial disaster at Bhopal, India.
+His assignments as a professional journalist included covering nuclear arms negotiations in Geneva, youth unrest in Swiss urban centers, threats posed by development to picturesque Switzerland, the challenge in the early 1980s to communist rule in Poland, spasms of political upheaval across West Africa, and the consequences of the world’s deadliest industrial disaster at Bhopal, India.

 Campbell also is the author of two blogs, Media Myth Alert (launched in 2009) and The 1995 Blog (begun in 2014).
 Nick Gillespie, editor at large of Reason.com, has described Media Myth Alert “a national treasure.”

-Campbell has accepted invitations to discuss his research in invited lectures at the Library of Congress, the Smithsonian Institution, the New York Public Library, and at several major U.S. universities.
+Campbell has discussed his research in invited lectures at the Library of Congress, the Smithsonian Institution, the New York Public Library, and at several major U.S. universities.

 His first book, The Emergent Independent Press in Benin and Côte d’Ivoire: From Voice of State to Advocate of Democracy (1998), was an elaboration of his doctoral dissertation that examined the wellsprings of independent-minded journalism in francophone West Africa.
 He also is the author of The Spanish-American War: American Wars and the Media in Primary Documents (2005).